coolxeo/docker_elk_stack/dockers/kibana/README.md

-    There is some trouble finding the logs of logstash in kibana, I didn't have time to put much attention in logstash, it works as the base article used to build the docker part, however, if you put '*' when Kibana is asking you for an index to start searching you will be able to find the RSS persisted in Elastic Search when the nodeapi runs for the first time, so you can start using Kibana.
+    There is some trouble finding the logs of logstash in kibana, I didn't have time to put much attention in logstash, it works as the base article suposedly, however, if you put '*' when Kibana is asking you for an index to start searching you will be able to find the RSS persisted in Elastic Search when the nodeapi runs for the first time, so you can start using Kibana.